K138-AdanaBackendWebDevelopmentBootcamp/homeworks-yareenm/README.md

 # Java_Bootcamp_HW1

 This is a Spring Boot application implements School Management System.

+I will do this project homework again in the coming days.

 Features: